keeping to my promise finally, i'm revising the early chapters of TLOW (while procrastinating on university LOL)

 The figure pulled back his hood, revealing his dog-like ears and sharp eyes.
 Weinwyr had heard about a race called cidyn before, but he had never met one in person before.
 Cidyn were half human, half dog-like creatures from the southern island of Gwasmellt.
 "I bring word from Coedr.
 The village of Goedwyd has been destroyed by Duriân soldiers!" the cidyn exclaimed.
 The crowd in the hall burst into rage.

 "This is unbelievable!"

-Creffen raised his voice and yelled, "Silence!"
+Creffen raised his voice and thundered, "Silence!"
 The hall quieted.
 "Is this true, messenger?" he asked, attempting to keep his voice from rising any further, clenching his fists.

-"Do you really think I would lie about something this serious, human?" the half dog growled back, his tail twitching back and forth.
+"Do you really think I would lie about something this serious, human?" the cidyn growled back, "This news comes from Sir Ydren himself."